d3/d3/docs/d3-quadtree.md

 if (!node.length) do console.log(node.data); while (node = node.next);
 ```

-The point’s *x*- and y coordinates **must not be modified** while the point is in the quadtree.
+The point’s x and y coordinates **must not be modified** while the point is in the quadtree.
 To update a point’s position, [remove](#quadtree_remove) the point and then re-[add](#quadtree_add) it to the quadtree at the new position.
 Alternatively, you may discard the existing quadtree entirely and create a new one from scratch; this may be more efficient if many of the points have moved.